-International Inland (e)(i) In a narrow channel or fairway when overtaking can take place only if the (e)(i) In a narrow channel or fairway when overtaking, the power-driven vessel vessel to be overtaken has to take action to permit safe passing, the vessel intending intending to overtake another power-driven vessel shall indicate her intention by to overtake shall indicate her intention by sounding the appropriate signal sounding the appropriate signal prescribed in Rule 34(c) and take steps to permit prescribed in Rule 34(c)(i).
-The vessel to be overtaken shall, if in agreement, sound safe passing.
-The powerdriven vessel being overtaken, if in agreement, shall the appropriate signal prescribed in Rule 34(c)(ii) and take steps to permit safe sound the same signal and may, if specifically agreed to, take steps to permit safe passing.
-If in doubt she may sound the signals prescribed in Rule 34(d). passing.
-If in doubt she shall sound the signal prescribed in Rule 34(d).
+(e)(i) In a narrow channel or fairway when overtaking can take place only if the vessel to be overtaken has to take action to permit safe passing, the vessel intending to overtake shall indicate her intention by sounding the appropriate signal prescribed in Rule 34(c)(ii).
+The vessel to be overtaken shall, if in agreement, sound the appropriate signal prescribed in Rule 34(c)(i) and take steps to permit safe passing.
+If in doubt she may sound the signals prescribed in Rule 34(d).

+Rule 9e (Inland)